EverettKey/Interactive-Lab-Hub/Lab2/readme.md

 Please come up with 10 ideas of what you could do.
 They *do not* need to be potential market blockbusters.
 They *do* need to be things you feel like doing next week.
 Draw sketches with each of your ideas.

+1. Pomodoro focus Timer: Place cellphone on a switch, engage the switch with cellphone weight.
+Alarm will sound if cellphone is lifted from the switch before timer counts to 0.
+2. Single sound drum kit: Replays the pressed button with beep.
+Looped
+3. Timing precision: Two buttons each with an LED.
+Timer starts counting down, two players try to press the button when it counts to 0, the closer to 0 player's LED will light up.
+4. Metronome: A knob for adjusting speed, a speaker for playing beat.
+5.

 ## Overview
 For this assignment, you are going to